Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 Judy Jolley

-Rosenbaum explains what happened next
+Rosenbaum explains what happened next.
+[The passage includes

 December 28, 1892, Auction on the steps of the McLennan County courthouse –